Arizona Substance Abuse Statistics

-The cost of rehab in Arizona will vary based on multiple factors including:
+The cost of drug rehab in Arizona will vary based on multiple factors, including:

-You can expect to pay an average of $1,706 for outpatient rehab and $56,789 for residential treatment in Arizona.3
+You can expect to pay an average of $1,706 for outpatient and $56,789 for residential care in Arizona.3

-Compared to other states, the cost of rehab in Arizona is relatively high.
-Arizona was ranked the 31st state in a list of non-hospital rehab from least to most expensive.3 However, the average cost of outpatient drug and alcohol rehab in Arizona is the same as in New York, Indiana, Pennsylvania, and Michigan.3
+Compared to other states, the cost of addiction treatment in Arizona is relatively high.
+Arizona was ranked the 31st state in a list of non-hospital treatments from least to most expensive.3 However, the average cost of outpatient services is the same as in New York, Indiana, Pennsylvania, and Michigan.3

-You can reduce the price of professional help by choosing a free drug and alcohol rehab center in Arizona.
+You can reduce the price of professional help by choosing a low-cost or free drug rehab center in Arizona.

 SABG funding is available for uninsured people in the following order of priority:5

 - Teenagers of pregnant people who inject drugs